alces-software/flight-terminal-services-client/client/src/copy/welcomeMessageAwsCredentialsAllowed.md

 ##### Using a Flight Launch token to access the service

 Through one of the Alces Flight Crew or via one of our trusted partner networks you should have a received a Flight Launch token consisting of three unrelated words (ex. “flower – star – moose”).
-Don’t have one yet?
-Contact us through this request form and we’ll start the process of securing you a Flight Launch token.
+Don’t have one yet?  <a href="mailto:support@alces-flight.com?subject=Flight Launch Token Request&body=Please send me a Flight Launch Token by return email.%0D%0A%0D%0AKind regards." target="_blank" rel="noopener noreferrer"> Let us know</a>  and we’ll start the process of securing you a Flight Launch token.

 Simply search through the available preconfigured clusters and, once you’ve decided the HPC cluster you wish to trial, enter the token, the name you’d